Runs

 Termination

-A run ends when either of these happens.
+A run ends when:

-Additional termination conditions (--max-steps,
+Additional conditions (--max-steps,

---exit-on-violation, hard crash handling) land in v0.1.0.
+--exit-on-violation, hard crash handling) land in the v0.1.0